Corrective Jaw Surgery (Orthognathic surgery)

-Corrective jaw surgery, also referred to as orthognathic surgery, is performed when it is necessary to correct conditions of the jaw and face related to structure, growth, TMJ disorders, and cleft palate.
+Orthognathic surgery is sometimes required to correct certain conditions of the face and jaw relationship related to structure, growth, temporomandibular joint (TMJ) disorders, and cleft palate.

 Problems Resulting from Improper Alignment of the Jaws